 Beijing Capital International is Asia’s busiest airport both in air traffic and total passenger movement.
 It is currently the only international airport serving Beijing, the second one is under construction.

 The airport was initially established in 1958 only as a small, single terminal building.
 Today, however, it consists of three terminals (excluding the original one).
 Terminal 1, which only handles domestic flights, went operational in 1958.
 The second and third terminal was opened in 1999 and 2004 respectively.

 Selected gates in both Terminal 2 and 3 are capable of handling extremely large aircraft including Airbus A380.
 Furthermore, Beijing Capital’s Terminal 3 is currently the second-largest airport terminal in the world and the sixth-largest building in the world by total floor area.

 Atlanta’s principal airport, Hartsfield-Jackson International is perhaps the busiest airport in the world and has maintained this position since the turn of the century.
 It has five parallel runways (the longest being 12,000 ft.) and a total of 192 gates.
 The entire airport is established over 1,902 hectares (19 square kilometers) of land.

 In 2017, according to the United States Department of Transportation, Hartsfield-Jackson ranked seventh in twenty busiest U.S airports by international passenger traffic.
 That year, it served roughly over 104 million passengers in total.

-The airport is the primary hub for Delta Airlines, world’s second largest airline, and small-scale hub or focus city for other popular but smaller airlines such as Southwest and Frontier.
+The airport is the primary hub for Delta Airlines, the world’s second-largest airline, and a small-scale hub or focus city for other popular but smaller airlines such as Southwest and Frontier.